 Coffee is one of the most popular drinks in the world.
 It has almost endless ways to be prepared and drank.
 Turkish coffee is one of the most prominent styles of coffee.
 It is prepared in a cezve using very finely ground coffee beans without filtering.
 The cezve is the copper pot used to brew the coffee.

 The process of preparing and serving the coffee is what makes Turkish coffee unique, as any coffee bean may be used.
-Though arabica varieties are considered better.
+However, arabica varieties are considered better.
 One peculiarity of Turkish coffee is that the amount of sugar is indicated when ordering because it’s the cook who adds the sugar to the water and coffee when brewing.

-Though, the most famous trait is the lack of filtering, which means that the coffee grounds are left in the coffee when served.
+Though the most famous trait is the lack of filtering, which means that the coffee grounds are left in the coffee when served.
 The coffee is supposed to be ground so finely that it seems like flour and becomes part of the drink.
-They are transferred from the “cezve” to the cup, where some settle on the bottom but some are consumed with the coffee.
+They are transferred from the “cezve” to the cup, where some settle on the bottom, but some are consumed with the coffee.

 Coffee is a very popular drink in Turkey, and Turkish coffee is naturally one of the most famous things in Turkey.
 However, it’s not even the most popular drink in the country!
 That’s tea.
-In fact, turkey is the highest consumer of tea in the world (per capita).
+In fact, turkey is the highest tea consumer in the world (per capita).

 We have talked about them before, and they are clearly one of the most famous things in Turkey.
-Popular in, and outside turkey, these are a group of sweets based on a gel of starch and sugar.
-The Turkish delights have a huge variety of flavors and additional ingredients.
+Popular in and outside Turkey, these are a group of sweets based on a gel of starch and sugar.
+The Turkish delights have a massive variety of flavors and additional ingredients.

 Turkish delights are usually served as small cubes and dusted with icing sugar, copra, cinnamon, or mint.
-Besides producing even more flavor these powdery ingredients prevent them from clinging.
+Besides producing even more flavor, these powdery ingredients prevent them from clinging.